nefayran/Way/packages/space/README.md

 ```sh
 yarn start
 ```
-Add components to your directory.
+Add components to directory.
-Use .env file for configuration path to your components.
+Use index.js file for configuration your components.
 ## How to build components
 ```sh
 npm run build